Background compaction

 Structure

 Similarly to tables that are split into tablets bounded by pivot keys, tablets are split into partitions.
 The partition size is about 200 MB (compressed size).
-There is also a special partition, Eden, and its boundaries coincide with those of the tablet.
+In addition, there is a special partition, Eden.
+Its boundaries coincide with those of the tablet.
 Each chunk belongs either to Eden or to one of the partitions.
 If a chunk falls entirely between the boundary keys of a particular partition, it belongs to it.
 Otherwise it belongs to Eden.

 Partitioning